-Proctor is an individual who may be called on to help a Test Administrator monitor a test unit under the supervision of the Test Administrator.
+Proctor is an individual who may be called on to help a Test Administrator monitor a test section under the supervision of the Test Administrator.
 A Test Administrator must be in the room at all times during testing if a Proctor is used.
 Student teachers may serve as Proctors who assist the Test Administrators.
-Refer to Appendix C for more information about state policy.
+Refer to Appendix C for more information.